gecsemax/Cheyenne-Automotive-IDS/README.md

-Cheyenne CAN is a small experimental automotive intrusion detection system (IDS) for Linux SocketCAN that monitors a CAN bus, detects several anomaly types, and prints JSON alerts for SIEM/log pipelines.[1][2]
+Cheyenne CAN is a small experimental automotive intrusion detection system (IDS) for Linux SocketCAN that monitors a CAN bus, detects several anomaly types, and prints JSON alerts for SIEM/log pipelines.

 ## Overview